purchasingtoolpak/lanyon/_posts/2017-05-05-risk-assessment-template.md

 Week 4: [flexible supplier scorecard template]({{site.baseurl}}/2017/04/28/flexible-supplier-scorecard-template)

-The purpose of the risk assessment template is to idendify areas of high supply risk.
+The purpose of the risk assessment template is to identify areas of high supply risk.
 The template can be used on a category or product level.

 Areas of supply risk to be evaluated are: